luciotato/LiteScript/devel/source/v0.8/Producer_js.lite.md

 initialize own properties

-        for each propDecl in theProperties
+        for each item in .body.statements
-            propDecl.produce('this.') //property assignments
+          where item.specific.constructor is Grammar.PropertiesDeclaration
+            item.specific.produce('this.') //produce property assignments

-        if theConstructorDeclaration //there was a body
+        if .constructorDeclaration //there was a body
-            theConstructorDeclaration.produceBody
+            .constructorDeclaration.produceBody
             .out ";",NL

         else

+            // default constructor - if no super, accept a object-initializer if no .varRefSuper or .varRefSuper.name is 'Object' .out "    for(prop in initializer) if (initializer.hasOwnProperty(prop)) this[prop]=initializer[prop];"

             .out "};",NL

 if the class is global...